keyestudio/KS4050-Micro-bit-/docs/MicroPython/Projects/Project04.md

 ![Img](./media/A455.png)

-The OLED display will show the information related to the current sound in real time.
-Meanwhile, Make noise towards the microphone on the micro:bit board, the number of lit LED on the 5×5 LED matrix will increase or decrease according to the sound volume, alerting the noise intensity.
+Blow air (or make a very loud noise) into the microphone on the Microbit board (⚠️ **<span style="color: rgb(255, 76, 65);">special reminder: Blowing air has a more obvious effect</span>**), and the OLED display will show real-time information related to air blowing (or noise) intensity, allowing users to intuitively understand the intensity of the air blowing (or noise).
+Meanwhile, the 5×5LED dot matrix screen on the Microbit board will gradually increase or decrease the number of rows of LED lights on the screen according to the intensity of the air blowing (or noise), achieving the effect of reminding the intensity of the air blowing (or noise)

 ![Img](./media/dongtu-4.gif)